TonyJem/PersonalityQuiz/README.md

 ## Description:
 Player is presented with a topic “Which animal are you?” and answer questions that align them to a particular outcome.
 The four possible outcomes are: dog🐶, cat🐱, rabbit🐰, and turtle🐢.
-There are no correct answers to quiz questions.
+Just take it easy !!!
+There are no correct answers to quiz questions! :smile::smile::smile:

 #### This app accomplish three main goals:
   1. Introduce the player to the quiz.